 Keto Chocolate Chip Cookies

 This recipe is from my wife Angel, who loves to make food and home and body care recipes that support people’s journey to optimal health.
 Check out my wife’s website, instagram and facebook page where she shares stories and pics about our life.
+She also has a great YouTube channel you can check out as well.
 We know that you will LOVE these keto chocolate chip cookies!

 Keto Chocolate Chip Cookies